onthegomap/planetiler/planetiler-custommap/README.md

 ##### 3. Post-Match Context

 Context available after a feature has matched, for example computing an attribute value.

-Adds variables:
+Additional variables, on top of the process feature context:
 - `match_key` - string tag that triggered a match to include the feature in this layer
 - `match_value` - the tag value associated with that key

 ##### 4. Configure Attribute Context

 Context available after the value of an attribute has been computed, for example: set min zoom to render an attribute.

-Adds variables:
+Additional variable, on top of the post-match context:
 - `value` the value that was computed for this key

 For example: